ViniciusTroyack/s_js-katas-4/README.md

 This will install the testing npm package.
 3. While in the same directory as your `katas4.js` file, run the terminal command `kenzie-test katas4`.
 You will receive instant feedback in your terminal.

+# Requirements #

+1. Each function must display an output on a web page.
+2. Each function must return a value
+3. Each function must be named `kata1`, `kata2`, etc. corresponding with each kata.
+4. Your file must be named `katas4.js`
+5. You will submit your Project ID #, located right below your project name.

 ### Part 1: Katas
 1. Write a function that returns an array with the cities in 'gotCitiesCSV'.
 Remember to also append the results to the page.